 Learn more about the basics of chemotherapy.

-Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the tumor.
-It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
+Immunotherapy uses the body's natural defenses to fight cancer by improving your immune system’s ability to attack cancer cells.
 Interferon alfa-2b (Intron A) is a type of immunotherapy that has been used in the past to treat NETs.
 Interferon helps the body’s immune system work better and can lessen diarrhea and flushing.
 It may also shrink tumors.
-This is treatment is not used very often nowadays in favor of newer FDA-approved treatments.
+This is treatment is not used very often nowadays due to newer FDA-approved treatments.